 The band's first two shows stank, Coburn said.

 "We realized then that we didn't do enough homework," he said.
 "We were trying to do the Beatles like a bar band, and that didn't work.
-So we spent six months rehearsing each part bit by bit until we got them down right."

 The band soon realized that getting the vocals right was the biggest challenge.